UPDATED 24 FEBRUARY 2014 (pease note that some of the pages listed to the left are in the process of being updated)

 - impact on the local rich heritage of historic listed buildings and conservation areas

-- cumulative impact between these two proposals and in conjunction with:
+- cumulative impact between these two proposals and in conjunction with (all within a 15km radius of the Manns Newton proposal):

-Den Brook Wind Farm - 9 turbines (permitted)
+Den Brook Wind Farm - 9 turbines (under construction)

 Upcott Farm, Wembworthy (operational)